learning-zone/java-basics/java-programs.md

 #### Q. How do you find longest substring without repeating characters in a string?
 #### Q. Find all substrings of String in java
 #### Q. Check if two string rotation of each other
-#### Q. Write a java program to swap two string variables without using third or temp variable?
 #### Q. Can you write a regular expression to check if String is a number?
 #### Q. Write a method that will remove given character from the String?
 #### Q. Write a function to find out longest palindrome in a given string?